manual transmission shifts hard

 But yes certain synthetics will reduce this and make it less notchy when warm or cold.

-cruise at about 3000 rpms for the first mile or two until the engine and tranny warm up then you should be ok.
+cruise at about 3000 rpms for the first mile or two until the engine and transmission warm up then you should be ok.
 I normally let water temp come up to normal then drive it at 3000 until everything smooves out.

 Sean